greenm01/ec4x/docs/ec4x_specs.md

 | CLK4        | NA   | > 19 | > 17 | > 14 | > 9  |
 | CLK5        | NA   | NA   | > 19 | > 17 | > 14 |

-*Total the number of Scouts within the same fleet and subtract one.
+*Total the number of units within the same fleet and subtract one.
 This is the die roll modifier.

 *The maximum modifier is +4